|The global P2P market is estimated to surge by up to 53 per cent per year to reach some US$490 billion in 2020. - Photo www.lendenclub.com|

-Anh spoke at a recent workshop on international experiences in P2P lending held in Hà Nội with the participation of more than 100 representatives, including financial management authorities from China, Singapore, Thailand and Indonesia.
+Anh spoke at a recent workshop on international experiences in P2P lending held in Hà Nội with the participation of more than 100 representatives, including financial management authorities from

 With the rapid proliferation of mobile devices, artificial intelligence and big data, P2P lending—the practice of lending money to individuals or businesses through online services that match lenders with borrowers—has developed rapidly around the world in recent years.